Youth Ministry in the New Testament

 Missions is where friendship comes into play.
-Many seek to establish relationships through friendships (social media!), but
+Many seek to establish relationships through friendships (social media!).

 God’s strength.
 Friendships fail when human resources are exhausted but fellowship can bridge seemingly impossible chasms.

-When a Christian seeks to befriend someone, they also hope they can introduce them to Jesus.
+When a Christian seeks to befriend someone, they also hope they can introduce that person to Jesus.
 When both are believers, they

 seek to honor Christ rather than self.
 The result is fellowship and not just friendship.